akash-network/docs/guides/funding.md

 # Fund your Account

 Funding your network account is required to use the network.
 All messages charge a transaction fee, deployment leases are paid by the account used to create them.
-There are a two ways to fund your account, buy tokens and apply for awards from the community.
+There are a two ways to fund your account, buying tokens and applying for awards from the community.

 ### Buy AKT from an exchange